 Small Business Management and Entrepreneurship Skills INCLUDED IN 2,000 HR PROGRAM

 In addition to field trips and seminars offered by our educational partners, on-site classes are provided by members of the Recipe for Success Foundation in their area of professional expertise and visiting guest lecturers.
-Trainees gain critical business skills and knowledge required to launch and manage a farm business of their own or work in an agriculture related career.
+Trainees in the various business certificate tracks gain critical business skills and knowledge required to launch and manage a farm business of their own or work in an agriculture related career.

 - fundamentals of small business management